-If the operation mode is set to stereo matching, then the behavior of the image processing algorithms can be controlled through the algorithm settings.
+The behavior of the image processing algorithms can be controlled through the algorithm settings.
 These settings include the following stereo matching parameters:

 - Penalty for disparity changes (P1): A penalty that is applied to gradually changing disparities.
 A large value causes gradual disparity changes to occur less frequently, while a small value causes gradual changes to occur more frequently.
 This value has to be smaller than P2. - Penalty for disparity discontinuities (P2): A penalty that is applied to abruptly changing disparities.
 A large value causes disparity discontinuities to occur less frequently, while a small value causes discontinuities to occur more frequently.
 This value has to be greater than P1.